A queueing model with independent arrivals, and its fluid and diffusion limits: Preliminaries

-\end{proposition} \textbf{Remarks.} 1.
-The proof of Proposition \ref{prop:fluid-1} follows easily from standard results: The fluid arrival process limit is given by the Glivenko-Cantelli Theorem (see \cite{Du10}).
-The fluid limits of the service process and the offered work process follow from the functional strong law of large numbers for renewal processes (see \cite{ChYa01}).
-Next, using the fluid limits from Proposition \ref{prop:fluid-1}, we present functional central limit theorem or diffusion limits, to the appropriately standardized or diffusion-scaled processes.
-The diffusion-scaled arrival process is defined as
+where $\sD_{\lim}^3$ is the three dimensional product space of sample paths. \end{proposition} \textbf{Remarks.} 1.
+The proof of Proposition \ref{prop:fluid-1} follows easily from standard results and we omit it.
+The fluid arrival process limit is given by the Glivenko-Cantelli Theorem (see \cite{Du10}).
+The fluid limits of the service process and the offered load process follow from the functional strong law of large numbers for renewal processes (see \cite{ChYa01}).
+Joint convergence is a consequence of the independence assumptions between the service times and arrival times.
+Next, looking at the errors of the fluid-scaled arrival process around the fluid limit, the diffusion-scaled arrival process is